Gmail Sender

 Property Type Description

-messageId String The Gmail message ID returned for the sent email.
+messageId String Gmail message ID returned for the sent email.

-threadId String The Gmail thread ID that contains the sent email.
+threadId String Gmail thread ID returned for the sent email.

-labelIds Array The Gmail label IDs applied to the sent email in the provider response.
+labelIds Array Gmail label IDs returned on the sent message.

-providerCode String Provider-specific error code, when Gmail returns one.
+providerCode String Provider-specific machine-readable error code when Gmail returns one.

-response Object The raw Gmail API response object for the send operation.
+response Object Raw Gmail API send response for successful requests.

 Usage Notes

-• Gmail Sender runs on the CloudRuntime cluster.
+• The sender runs on the CloudRuntime cluster.